Faces of CRD

-Read real-life stories about how DFEH is protecting and enforcing the civil rights of all Californians.
+Read real-life stories about how CRD is protecting and enforcing the civil rights of all Californians.

 DISCRIMINATION BASED ON DISABILITY

 What was your experience that led you to seek out help from CRD?